General context, key principles and hot topics

 66 Are non-prosecution agreements or deferred prosecution agreements available in your jurisdiction for corporations?

-There are no formal mechanisms in Hong Kong for the negotiated settlement of criminal investigations or proceedings that are equivalent to DPAs in the United Kingdom or the United States.
-However, in some limited circumstances, negotiations with, or representations made to, the SFC and the DOJ may result in a decision being taken not to prosecute.
+There are no formal mechanisms in Hong Kong for the negotiated settlement of criminal investigations or proceedings that are equivalent to deferred prosecution agreements in the United Kingdom or the United States.
+However, in some limited circumstances, negotiations with, or representations made to, the Hong Kong Securities and Futures Commission (SFC) and the Hong Kong Department of Justice may result in a decision being taken not to prosecute.

 67 Does your jurisdiction provide for reporting restrictions or anonymity for corporates that have entered into non-prosecution agreements or deferred prosecution agreements until the conclusion of criminal proceedings in relation to connected individuals to ensure fairness in those proceedings?